andraugust/andraugust.github.io/classical-mechanics.md

 $$

-Here, $$L = T - V$$  is the _Lagrangian_ and $$A$$ is the trajectory's _action_, which is a scalar.
+Here, $$L = T - V$$  is the _Lagrangian_ of the system and $$A$$ is the trajectory's _action_, which is a scalar.
 Although this is usually called the principle of _least_ action, it's really a statement about trajectories on an action-extrema, so sometimes it's called the principle of _stationary_ action  instead.

 The stationary trajectory satisfies the Euler-Lagrange equation: